 Consultants get contacted for all sorts of – admittedly sometimes strange – requests for support from their clients.

-Most marketers will soon be leaving on their vacation and are realising just how little time they will have left to meet their annual objectives when they return.
+Most marketers have now returned from their vacation and are realising just how little time they have left in which to meet their annual objectives.
 Their brands have not performed as well as they had hoped this year and they are looking for a solution – fast!

 No less than two of my current clients and four new companies have asked me for support in growing their businesses in just the past month!
-In particular, they have all said that one or more of their brands is stable – to be polite – and that they want to reverse the trend.
+In particular, they have all said that one or more of their brands is stable – to be polite – and that they want to reverse the (non-existent) trend.
 Is this your situation too?
 If so, then I have a useful 7-step process that will bring rapid, if not instantaneous change. (although if I was one of the self-declared gurus we all see on social media these days, I probably should guarantee you results in days!)

 OK, let’s get straight to the point with the most painful of situations first, that of a declining brand.
 A few years ago I wrote a popular post about using brand image metrics to understand what is happening with a brand and how to identify the best actions to take.